Refer a Friend

 Technology has become such a big part of our lives that we depend on it to accomplish even the simplest daily tasks – from paying for parking to purchasing groceries, it has become the norm to use the latest technology available to us for many of our everyday activities.
-Heritage customers are able to use their Heritage app to complete online banking tasks such as money transfers and bill payments; however, if you are wanting to take your budgeting and financial accountability to the next level why not try one of the specialised budgeting apps available in the market?
+If you are wanting to take your budgeting and financial accountability to the next level why not try one of the specialised budgeting applications available in the market?

 The Pocketbook App really does do a bit of everything when it comes to budgeting and banking.
 The great thing about Pocketbook is that none of it is done manually and all expenses are automatically categorised into groups such as clothes or groceries, meaning you know exactly where money is being spent.
-Another great feature of the app is that it can sync quickly with loans, credit cards and other bank accounts.
+Another great feature of the App is that it can sync quickly with loans, credit cards and other bank accounts.
 It can also notify you when bills have been paid or if you've even been charged something as simple as a bank fee.
-At present, Heritage Bank is on the waiting list to be added to the list of Pocketbook's supported financial institutions.
-If you'd like to help move Heritage Bank up the developer’s priority list, you can place your vote at https://getpocketbook.com/addmybank

-This personal finance app allows you to set budgets, track and review spending, and scan and save receipts.
+The Wally personal finance App allows you to set budgets, track and review spending, and scan and save receipts.
 Designed to be seamless and intuitive, Wally aims to help you take control of your funds, and in the simplest way possible.
 Useful features include the ability to export data to Excel and location recognition (Wally can identify and categorise a venue for you).
-The app will also send you notifications for different events, such as when you’ve reached a goal and when an upcoming payment is imminent.
+The App will also send you notifications for different events, such as when you’ve reached a goal and when an upcoming payment is imminent.

-Have you recently discovered an app that has been working wonders for your budgeting?
-Leave your answers in the space below.
+Have you recently discovered an App that has been working wonders for your budgeting?
+Leave your answers in the feedback box below.